stefan-bergstein/computer-vision-streaming-playground/ml/README.md

 ### LICENSE
 The data is released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
 For using the data in a way that falls under the commercial use clause of the license, please contact us via the form below.

-# Convert data
+# Convert  Data Set to Darknet Yolo format

-Concepts:
-- TODO: describe flow

 ## Prerequisites